Tips for writing. (CC BY-SA 2.0 by jvleis)

-I’ve started working on an online course on “writing for product managers.”
-It will come out in the next few months.
-In the process, useful tips about writing keep popping up.
+I sometimes noodle on creating an online course on “writing for product managers.”
+In the process, useful writing tips keep popping up.

 These tips will help you make your product management writing more persuasive, easier to read, more engaging, and more effective overall.